Rehearsals — What to Expect

 Based on recent CDC guideline changes, the NHBFV Executive Committee has approved the following protocols.
 These protocols are subject to change without advance notice.

-- Percussion (highly recommended): Percussionists should minimize the sharing of drumsticks and mallets whenever possible and use hand sanitizer when moving from one percussion station to the next BEFORE handling additional sticks, mallets or equipment.
+- We recommend Percussionists minimize the sharing of drumsticks and mallets whenever possible and use hand sanitizer when moving from one percussion station to the next BEFORE handling additional sticks, mallets or equipment.